Book of the Month

 Dr. Gregoire has been involved in several professional organizations throughout her career, and has served in leadership capacities in most of them.
 She worked for ten years as a clinical music therapist and director of internship, specializing in developmental disabilities, at the beginning of her career and continues to provide consultation in both music therapy and special education to individuals and organizations.

-Visit Michele’s GOOD BOOKS ARCHIVE
+Visit Michele’s BOOK OF THE MONTH ARCHIVE